shallker-wang/bupper/README.md

 A Nodejs Buffer helper.

 ## Installation
-Use npm
+Use npm:
 ```shell
 npm install git://github.com/shallker-wang/bupper.git
 ```

-or add to your package dependencies
+Or add to your package dependencies:
 ```json
 {
   "dependencies": {